What Happened to Eb, Tom Lester, from Green Acres?

 After Green Acres, Lester was typecast.
 Meaning the role he played in Green Acres was done so well and he portrayed his character so strongly, that the film industry found it hard to ever place him into another role.
 He returned home to his parents in Laurel, Mississippi.

 Lester wed in July of 2007 at the age of 68.
-Lester and his wife live on the family farm in the neighboring town of Vossburg, Mississippi.
+At the age of 76 Lester and his wife live on the family farm in the neighboring town of Vossburg, Mississippi.

-With the recent death of Frank Cady, general store owner Sam Drucker, Lester is one of two surviving cast members of the series, and the only male.
-Mary Grace Canfield, carpenter Ralph Monroe, is the other.
+With the recent deaths of Frank Cady, general store owner Sam Drucker, and Mary Grace Canfield, carpenter Ralph Monroe, Lester is the last surviving cast member of the series.